faranalytics/scalability/README.md

 *Scalability* provides a simple and intuitive API for scaling Node.js modules using Worker threads.
 You can create a [Service App](https://github.com/faranalytics/network-services#service-app) in your scaled module and call its methods from the main thread using a [Service API](https://github.com/faranalytics/network-services#service-api).
 Conversely, methods can be called in the main thread from scaled modules in the same way.

-*Scalability* allows you to easily transform your single threaded application into a type-safe multithreaded one.
+*Scalability* allows you to easily transform your single threaded application into a multithreaded one.

 ### Features
 - Call methods on a Service App running in a Worker thread using a type-safe API: *code completion*, *parameter types*, and *return types*.